wighawag/hardhat-deploy/README.md

 `--export-all <filepath>`: export one file that contains all contracts across all saved deployment, regardless of the network being invoked.
 If the extension ends in .ts it will generate a typescript file containing the contracts info.

 This last option has some limitations, when combined with the use of external deployments (see [Configuration](#configuration)).
 If such external deployments were using older version of **hardhat-deploy** or truffle, the chainId might be missing.
-In order for these to be exported, the hardhat network config need to explicity state the chainId in the `networks` config of `hardhat.config.js`.
+In order for these to be exported, the hardhat network config need to explicitly state the chainId in the `networks` config of `hardhat.config.js`.

 With both `--export` and `--export-all`, using the special `<filepath>` value of `-` will output to `STDOUT` rather than writing a normal file.